siemanko/words/Readme.md

 # Words

 Browser based codenames.
-Fork and change one line for english words.

 Available at: https://siemanko.github.io/words/

+# For Contributors

+This is a developer-friendly version that only has ~300 lines of html.

 ### Adding new languages